evaldast/ChattEr/README.md

 ## ChattEr

-**A simple chat client and server in one using JavaFX and TCP Sockets.**
+**A simple chat client and server in one using JavaFX and TCP Sockets with intention to learn Java**

 > Current Version 1.0.0RC